The Corporate Governance Review: Turkey

-Corperate governance in Turkey has changed dramatically during the past 10 years and will continue to evolve in significant ways in the coming years.
+Corporate governance in Turkey has changed dramatically during the past 10 years and will continue to evolve in significant ways in the coming years.
 The current covid-19 pandemic has broadly shown its effects on corporate governance in Turkey.
 Many temporary regulations were passed to adapt to the physical and financial burdens caused by the pandemic and mitigate the consequences.
-Companies were allowed to postpone their mandatory annual general meetings and were prohibited from distributing all their dividends (limited to 25 per cent) until 31 December 2020, withholding tax returns and VAT returns.
-Social security premiums and service documents were postponed for an extendable period for companies operating in certain industries, and the reporting dates for quarterly financial reports for public companies were delayed.

 However, the pandemic has also had a significant influence on technological developments.
 Most recently, amendments were made to the TCC in which the electronic record-keeping and tracking of bearer share certificates in non-public JSCs through the CRA became obligatory.
 These types of companies are now required to keep and maintain their share ledgers and resolutions books electronically: the Ministry of Trade is the authorised entity to track any non-compliance with this requirement.

 Title and transfers of bearer share certificates must also now be tracked through the CRA.
 Existing shareholders with bearer share certificates have to make an application to the company to initiate the notification of shareholders' title over the bearer shares and shareholding details to the CRA.
-Shareholders failing to apply cannot exercise their rights in respect of their bearer shares until the application is made.
-Any violation of timely notification may lead to an administrative fine of 20,000 lira.
+Although it does not restrict the ownership of the shares or transfer of possession, shareholders failing to apply cannot exercise their rights in respect of their bearer shares until the application is made.
+Any violation of timely notification may lead to an administrative fine of 20,000 liras.
 Further, share transfers must be notified to the CRA before the shareholders can exercise their shareholder rights in respect of those bearer shares.
 Holders of bearer share certificates failing to notify any transfer cannot exercise their rights arising from the transferred shares towards parties.
 The date on which the notification is made to the CRA will serve as reference for asserting the shareholding rights arising over bearer share certificates towards the company and third parties.
-Any violation of timely notification may lead to an administrative fine of 5,000 lira.
+Any violation of timely notification may lead to an administrative fine of 5,000 liras.

-2 The Capital Markets Board is the government organisation that regulates the capital markets in Turkey.
+2 The Capital Markets Board is the government organisation that regulates capital markets in Turkey.